Helabrak/deployment-Steam-analytics/README.md

 ## Parse json files

-Json files are basicly nested dictionaries. a good way to store data but really difficult to acces.
+Json files are basicaly nested dictionaries. a good way to store data but really difficult to acces.
 For this reason we have extracted the sub-dictionaries and have flattend them.
 In the end we took items from the json file which weren't dictionaries and created a pandas datafram. after that we concatenated this pd with the flattend dictionaries.
 Creating a larg pd with these features.

 | Name       | Steam_appid |  Required_age |  Is_free                                                                    |